buymeasoda/soda-theme/README.md

 Soda SolarizedDark Theme ships with flat tabs only at this time.

-### Theme Customization

-Sublime Text provides an elegant way to tweak existing themes without having to duplicate or maintain a separate copy of the original theme.
-If there are aspects of Soda Theme that you would like to adjust, take a look at the [theme customisation](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation) wiki page.

 ### Syntax Highlighting Colour Schemes

 * The color scheme used in Solarized(Dark)